emhoracek/explora/README.md

 playing a game
 --------------

-After installing, `exploration-game example.exp` inside the game folder will open the example game.
+After installing, `explora example.exp` inside the game folder will open the example game.

 Type directions or instructions like "south", "east", "north" or "west" to explore the map.
 There are also secret commands (try "xyzzy"!).